Welcome to Kotor, Montenegro’s medieval town that’s a cat lover’s dream

 That’s because here in Kotor – one of Montenegro’s most popular and picturesque destinations – cats bring you luck.
 Or so says Oxana Troshina, Kotor resident and owner of Cats of Kotor, the first cat-themed souvenir shop to open its doors in the old town back in 2012.

-More than 10 years later and many more cat-devoted shops have followed suit, with the addition of a dedicated cat museum, who say they feed the feline population with some of their profits.
+More than 10 years later and many more cat-devoted shops have followed suit, with the addition of a dedicated cat museum, which says they feed the feline population with some of their profits.
 This is one of the many ways cats get their food and board in Kotor, with a network of residents sharing the responsibility – particularly in the colder winter months when the cats are invited inside homes, says Oxana.

 “Cats are a sign of good luck,” she adds.
 “Many old people in Kotor will tell you they have always loved cats.
 Even many years ago, maybe the middle of the 20th century, all their doors would have [cat flaps] especially for the cats so these guests can always come in the house.”